up42/docs/source/going-further/download-blocks-tutorial-spot-pleiades.rst

 Re-use it in a workflow
 -----------------------

-As explained above the download blocks return the acquired images in DIMAP format.
+As explained above the download blocks returns the acquired images in DIMAP format.
 In order to use those images in any :term:`workflow` you need to use the The :ref:`Data Format and type conversion
 <data-format-type-conversion-block>` block so that a GeoTIFF is